duffjay/camera-api/README.md

 you need a tflite model - easiest place to get that is from s3
 you should have created it using the ssd-dag/UnderstandingTensorRT_ConvertGraph notebook

+## TensorFlow (Frozen Graph) vs TF Lite vs EdgeTPU
+Which model type to use?
+### TF Lite
+I started with tflite because it's simple.
+It does not use a GPU.
+TFLite is a stepping stone to EdgeTPU (Coral).
+Performance was about 0.1 sec per inference.
+Not bad but it adds up when you have 4+ image regions.    the reolink2tflite.py program is highly deprecated and will no longer work - but, it's still there if you want to convert to tflite.
+This will show you how to use this model type.

+### EdgeTPU & Coral
+This is a sensible way to go - but I did not.
+You convert the *.tflite model to an EdgeTPU model and then it will use the Coral.
+The Coral is fast - as fast as the GPU or faster.
+But, I did not use this.
+The interface to this model is different.
+Probably can figure this out by looking at other projects in the github account.

+### TensorFlow - Frozen Graph
+This was the preferred solution because I have GPUs.
+Requires TF 1.15

 ## Generating Images

+python security.py app_reolink12_tensorflow.json

 ## Labeling Images